But that would be anarchy!

 Another thing: You won’t hear them apply their argument to soldiers or cops either.
 Can soldiers and cops not also be unemployable, indecisive losers, and/or have had abusive parents who bequeathed to them a misdirected rage?
 Might they not be acting on that rage, violently, by blowing people away whenever some guy in a fancier uniform tells them to?
 The anarchist is typically against the use of violence, not for it.
 When statists associate anarchists with violence, the word projection comes to mind.

 Even sillier are other inconsistencies in statists’ thinking.
-For example, politicians are widely accepted as being sleazy and corrupt, while soldiers are considered to be honorable and disciplined.
+For example, politicians are widely accepted as being sleazy and corrupt, while soldiers are considered to be honourable and disciplined.
 Why?
 Because they’ll obey the orders of said sleazy and corrupt politicians without question?
 I’m not sure how that works.
-The mafia is never considered to be an honorable, disciplined unit, except perhaps in films like “Goodfellas” and “the Godfather”.
+The mafia is never considered to be an honourable, disciplined unit, except perhaps in films like “Goodfellas” and “the Godfather”.
 To better convey the perverse irony regarding soldiers, let me paraphrase Stefan Molyneux:

 Soldiers are these “warrior philosophers” who understand virtue to the degree that they are fine with shooting anyone they are told to.
 Typical soldiers are around nineteen years old, barely literate, poorly educated, unread, and inexperienced, yet are often glorified as being at the very height of philosophical depth, honour and virtue, such that they can take human life, feel that it is perfectly moral, and pretend it isn’t just obedience to a hierarchy.